Collection Development Policy

 The purpose of the Juvenile (K-12) Textbook Collection is to provide materials in support of courses taught in the College of Education and Health and Human Development and in other parts of the University with Teacher Education foci.
-A collection representative of the textbooks used in the Gallatin County area public schools will be maintained.
 The circulating juvenile (K-12) Textbook Collection is housed as a discrete collection.

 Faculty are responsible for ensuring that materials placed on reserve for their classes meet the criteria of Fair Use as defined by Section 107 of the U.S. Copyright Act of 1976).

 Additional copies may be purchased for course or permanent reserves on a case-by-case basis.
-Decisions to purchase multiple copies will be infrequent and will be made by the collections librarian in consultation with appropriate liaison librarians.
+Decisions to purchase multiple copies will be infrequent and will be made by the Collection Development Librarian in consultation with appropriate librarian colleagues.

 The map collection is a subset of the documents collection.
 It consists primarily of federal document maps, Montana Bureau of Mines and Geology (MBMG) maps and individual maps and atlases.
 Maps from the western half of the United States (Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming) are collected with emphasis on Montana and its surrounding states.